 - Students on approved leave of absence (for medical reasons)

 - Exceptions may be granted for a maximum of one semester.

-Please contact email@example.com to request additional information regarding enrolling in the student insurance plan.
+Please contact firstname.lastname@example.org to request an exception and find out more about enrolling in the student insurance plan.

 Additional coverage for dependents (spouse/domestic partner, children, or both) is available for an additional fee.